 Check out the Fishinar page for more details and to register for each session.

 REEF members are at the heart of our grassroots marine conservation programs.
 Over 50,000 divers, snorkelers, students, and armchair naturalists stand behind our mission.

-When and how did you first volunteer with REEF?
-How did you first hear about REEF?
+When and how did you first volunteer with REEF or become a REEF member?

 Do you dive close to where you live, and if so, what is the best part about diving there?

-What is the most fascinating fish encounter you’ve experienced?
-What is your favorite fish or invertebrate?
+What is the most fascinating fish (or invertebrate) encounter you’ve experienced?

 Do you have any surveying, fishwatching, or identification tips for REEF members?

 Jump in.
 I remember taking a boat trip to the Naples Seamount and Platform Holly.
 The visibility started at 5 feet and got worse with each dive, and the surge was over 3 feet at depth.
 On the way back to the harbor we stopped at the Goleta sewer pipeline, which runs from shore to a few of miles out to sea, and has some good fish in the rocks covering the pipeline.
 I decided to skip the dive, I’d had enough.
 My nap was interrupted by a lot of shouting up on deck.
 A gray whale had swum up to a few of the divers, on the bottom, and inspected them with its enormous eye.
 I wish I’d seen that!
 So, jump in.